Clayell/TargetInterceptPlanner/README.md

 * ToolbarController

 #### Recommended:
-* Kerbal Alarm Clock ("Add Alarm" button uses KAC by default if installed)
+* Kerbal Alarm Clock (the "Add Alarm" button uses KAC by default if installed)

 #### Compatible with:
 * Principia (specifically, the changing inclination of the target's orbit due to Principia)